-Classic Patterns Seen on Point and Figure Charts
+Classic Patterns Seen on Point and Figure forex Charts

 Also, the calculation of measured move objectives is easily done simply by counting vertical or horizontal boxes from the chart pattern’s point of breakout.

 A quick summary of some of the classic chart patterns and their attributed trade signals follow below.